 The City of Surprise partners with a “subrecipient” under 24 CFR 92.2, to administer a Tenant Based Rental Assistance (TBRA) Program that provides financial assistance for monthly rental costs to eligible low-income Surprise residents.
 The City has allocated HOME funding through the Maricopa County HOME Consortium to support the TBRA program.

-The Surprise Tenant Based Rental Assistance program, managed by A New Leaf, a non-profit housing assistance provider based in the Phoenix-Metro area is now accepting applications.
+The Surprise Tenant Based Rental Assistance program is managed by A New Leaf, a non-profit housing assistance provider based in the Phoenix-Metro area.
 The TBRA program may provide rental assistance to eligible Surprise residents for up to 24 months.
 Rental assistance may include Housing Case Management, assistance with finding a qualified unit, and Housing Quality Standards (HQS) inspections.

 Participant must be homeless or at risk of becoming homeless.